Thoughts on the Ray Peat Diet- A Review

 With the risk of oxalates and gut-killing antimicrobials, I’ll stick to meats.

 Vitamin A and Carotene

 This is a cautionary point from Ray Peat himself.
-If you are getting too much carotene (carrots) then you are vitamin B12, you can turn off thyroid function.
-So if you are juicing with lots of carotene, be careful because the thyroid you are trying to help may just turn off.
+If you are getting too much carotene (carrots) and vitamin B12, you can turn off thyroid function.
+So if you are juicing with lots of carotenes, be careful because the thyroid you are trying to help may just turn off.

 Yes, Ray Peat said this himself, too many carrots can suppress your thyroid.
 It might be why he recommends one a day.